Roger486/Roger486/README.md

 Some recent or ongoing projects:

 - 🔧 [HostControl](https://github.com/Roger486/HostControl): My final degree project.
 I worked on the API for a reservation web application — developed in collaboration with an awesome team.
-- 📱 [HorseRaceGame](https://github.com/Roger486/HorseRaceGame): A JavaFX application focused on horse racing and betting.
+- 📱 [HorseRaceGame](https://github.com/Roger486/HorseRaceGame): A modest JavaFX game application about horse racing and betting.
 Built alongside an amazing group of teammates.

 ---